random0v0/AmadeusEmber/README.md

 -Recommendations
 1. Android version 9.0 or higher required.
 2. When using the web version, a Chromium-based browser is recommended.
+3. Please use the latest version of the Chromium-based browser.
+(If your phone's specifications are low, it may not work.)

 -Features